BAIN MUSC 726T

 Examples.
 880/440 may be reduced to 2/1, 660/440 to 3/2, 550/440 to 5/4, 600/500 to 6/5, 4/2 to 2/1, 6/4 to 3/2, 12/9 to 4/3, etc.

-For more information, see the Wolfram MathWorld article Reduced fraction or Wikipedia, Simplifying (reducing) fractions.
+For more information, see the Wolfram MathWorld article Reduced fraction or Wikipedia article Simplifying (reducing) fractions.

 Decimal expansion

-We can also represent a fraction using a decimal expansion, where we divide the fraction's numerator by its denominator as shown in the following examples:
+A fraction (n/d) may also be represented as a decimal expansion, where we divide the fraction's numerator (n) by its denominator (d) as shown in the following examples:

 2/1 = 2.0, 3/2 = 1.5, 4/3 = 1.333..., 5/4 = 1.25, etc.